almik7078j/notes/README.md

 3. **Liskov Substitution**: Derived classes must be substitutable for their base classes.
 4. **Interface Segregation**: Clients should not be forced to depend on methods they do not use; instead, many specific interfaces are better than one general interface.
 5. **Dependency Inversion**: Depend upon abstractions, not concretions; high-level modules should not depend on low-level modules; both should depend on abstractions.

+# 2024-01-14
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and ensure that you are making progress on the right things.

+Next, use tools and resources to help manage your workflow.
+For example, using version control systems like Git can help keep your code organized and easy to track changes.
+Additionally, utilizing task management tools like Trello or Asana can keep you on track with your tasks for the day or week.
+These tools can also help collaborate with teammates more effectively.
+ - 来自Assistant AI